MicrosoftDocs/Viva/Viva/engage/leadership-identification.md

 Leaders naturally want to share vision, updates, and perspectives to build culture, manage change, and drive engagement with the people they lead.
 Viva Engage empowers leaders to more effectively connect with, communicate to, and listen to their employees.
 This begins with identifying leaders and the audiences they want to engage.
 Leadership identification and audience management enables organizations to designate leaders, configure their audience and even to connect leaders with the entire organization.

-Leadership identification and audience management is a prerequisite for other leadership features of Viva Engage, including leadership announcements, campaigns, audience analytics, and Leadership Corner.
+Leadership identification and audience management is a prerequisite for other leadership features of Viva Engage, including leadership announcements, campaigns, audience analytics, and leadership corner.

 ## Identify leaders